 ILLINOIS Statute(s) and initial effective dates(s) • 410 ILL.
 COMP.
 STAT.
 ANN.
 710/5 (West 2021) (eff.
-August 9, 2019) (syringe services program exception).
-Substantive 720 ILL.
+August 9, 2019) (syringe services program exception). • 720 ILL.
 COMP.
 STAT.
 ANN.
 570/414 (West 2021) (eff.
 June 1, 2012) (overdose assistance exception).
 720 ILL.
 COMP.
 STAT.
 ANN.
 600/1 to /7 (West 2021) (eff.
 July 1, 1983) (criminalizes drug paraphernalia).
 720 ILL.
 COMP.
 STAT.
 ANN.
 646/115 (West 2021) (eff.
-June 1, 2012) (methamphetamine overdose assistance exception). amendment(s) to law(s) (non-marijuana related) January 1, 1991 - Provision related to pregnant women added.
-July 25, 2003 - Exception for hypodermic syringes or needles allowed under the Hypodermic Syringes and Needles Act added.
-August 12, 2003 - Definition of drug paraphernalia changed to require that a person intend to use the object in question unlawfully.
-April 27, 2021 - Amendments to overdose assistance exceptions that added among other things: (1) protection for an eligible person against arrest; and (2) immunity for the Does paraphernalia possession of drug paraphernalia.
-Yes, if intended to be used unlawfully. include drug test strips or other testing equipment? res, in mended to be used unitarrany.
+June 1) • 720 ILL.
+COMP.
+STAT.
+ANN.
+646/115 (West 2021) (eff.
+June 1, 2012) (methamphetamine overdose assistance exception).
+Substantive amendment(s) to law(s) (non-marijuana related) January 1, 1991 - Provision related to pregnant women added.
+July 25, 2003 - Exception for hypodermic syringes or needles allowed under the Hypodermic Syringes and Needles Act added. • August 12, 2003 - Definition of drug paraphernalia changed to require that a person intend to use the object in question unlawfully. • April 27, 2021 - Amendments to overdose assistance exceptions that added among other things: (1) protection for an eligible person against arrest; and (2) immunity for the possession of drug paraphernalia.
+Does paraphernalia include drug test strips or other testing equipment?
+Yes, if intended to be used unlawfully.
 Does paraphernalia include needles/syringes?
 Yes, if intended to be used unlawfully.
-Penalties for possession/use of paraphernalia Person who knowingly possesses drug paraphernalia with the intent to use it to make or ingest a controlled substance faces a minimum fine of \$750 along with any other penalty allowable for a Class A misdemeanor.
-Any person who keeps for sale, offers for sale, sells, or delivers for any commercial consideration drug paraphernalia commits a Class 4 felony subject to a minimum fine of \$1,000 for each such item.
-Any person aged 18 years or older who sells or delivers for any commercial consideration any item of drug paraphernalia to a person under age 18 is guilty of a Class 3 felony.
-Any person who sells or delivers for a commercial consideration any item of drug paraphernalia to a woman he or she knows to be pregnant is guilty of a Class 2 felony.
-Any store, place, or premises from which or in which any item of drug paraphernalia is kept for sale, offered for sale, sold, or delivered for any commercial consideration is a public nuisance.
+Penalties for possession/use of paraphernalia • Person who knowingly possesses drug paraphernalia with the intent to use it to make or ingest a controlled substance faces a minimum fine of \$750 along with any other penalty allowable for a Class A misdemeanor. • Any person who keeps for sale, offers for sale, sells, or delivers for any commercial consideration drug paraphernalia commits a Class 4 felony subject to a minimum fine of \$1,000 for each such item.
+Any person aged 18 years or older who sells or delivers for any commercial consideration any item of drug paraphernalia to a person under age 18 is guilty of a Class 3 felony. • Any person who sells or delivers for a commercial consideration any item of drug paraphernalia to a woman he or she knows to be pregnant is guilty of a Class 2 felony. • Any store, place, or premises from which or in which any item of drug paraphernalia is kept for sale, offered for sale, sold, or delivered for any commercial consideration is a public nuisance.